Musical traditions of all genres put a high emphasis on generating the strong emotional feeling bordering between trance

-There have been many theories – we evolved music as a novel way of attracting mates, or music served as a way to build communion with other tribe members.
+There have been many theories – we evolved music as a novel way of attracting mates, or music served to build communion with other tribe members.

 But there is something deeper than that.
-It looks like some types of sounds and tonalities can move us to tears or make us forget ourselves and enter into the state of flow.
+It looks like some types of sounds and tonalities can move us to tears or make us forget ourselves and enter the state of flow.
 These tendencies have been richly exploited by cultures around the world.

 In one of his lectures, psychologist Jordan Peterson describes how awe-struck he was when listening to one of Mozart’s symphonies.

 This experience is not uncommon.
-It almost seems like music at times encourages deeply meditative states and brings creative ideas to the fore.
+It almost seems like music encourages deeply meditative states and brings creative ideas to the fore.

 The Rich Spiritual Context of Middle Eastern And Asian Music

 Middle Eastern and Asian music are vastly different from traditional Western music.
 By listening to Chopin’s Nocturne, you may admire its mathematical perfection, tonality, and emotional content.

 Middle Eastern and Asian music, however, does not rely purely on musical notation.
 Some of the most powerful instrumental performances are based on Taqsim which can be roughly translated as an improvisation on a theme (Persian Dastgah and Indian Ragas are similar in that respect).

 The theme always has a certain emotional feel to it and it might be compared to some of the melodic modes of Western music.
 There is also the idea of microtones that add more flavor to the music by enabling musicians to modulate notes “on the go” (while the string is still vibrating).

 The concept of Tarab